brijesh2501/interview-questions/README.md

 - How do you handle concurrency in reactJs like using useTransion
 - React fibre Algorithim
 - Create a functionality in reactjs using react function component ON / OFF button , when click on ON button its text changes to OFF and Vice a versa
-- What is higher order functions
+- What is higher order functions ? why and when use HOC ?
 - React Reconcillation algo ?
 - Throttling VS Debouncing ?
+- Redux Thunk Vs Redux Saga middleware ?
+- React Hydration ?

 ---